 Whole Spices (cumin seeds, bay leaf, cardamom, cinnamon, cloves, black pepper)

-Ground spices - coriander powder, red chilli powder, turmeric powder, chana masala/ chole masala.
+Ground spices - coriander powder, red chili powder, turmeric powder, chana masala, or chole masala.

-Remove from the water using a colander and keep away to be used further in next steps.
+Once cooked and pressure from the cooker is released naturally, remove the lid.
+Now remove the chickpeas or chana from the water using a colander and keep them away from being used further in the next steps.

 Make the gravy for chole or chickpeas:

 Heat oil in a pan.
-Add whole spices (a bay leaf, cloves, black pepper, cardamom, cinnamon) and saute for 30 seconds or till it's fragrant.
+Add whole spices (a bay leaf, cloves, black pepper, cardamom, cinnamon) and saute on low flame for 30 seconds or till it's fragrant.

-Add tomato puree and saute till it's cooked.
-Cook for 3 minutes.
+Add pureed tomatoes and saute for 3 minutes till it's cooked.

 Ingredients